 It’s important to know that there are specific resources for certain crises.
 For mental health emergencies, the number to call is 988.
 The 988 Suicide & Crisis Lifeline connects you with trained counselors who can provide free, confidential support.
 You should call 988 if you or someone you know is experiencing emotional distress or a suicidal crisis.
 However, if a mental health situation involves an immediate threat to someone’s life or safety, 911 is still the right number to call.
 Never use 311 for these urgent situations; always choose 911 for immediate danger or 988 for mental health support.

-What Information to Give a Dispatcher
+What to Tell the Dispatcher

 When you call for help, the dispatcher on the other end of the line is your first point of contact with emergency services.
 The information you give them is a lifeline that guides responders to the right place with the right equipment.
 Staying calm and providing clear, accurate details can make a huge difference in the outcome of a situation.
 Focus on giving them the following three pieces of information to ensure the fastest and most effective response.

-Pinpoint Your Exact Location
+Share Your Exact Location

 The first and most important thing a dispatcher needs is your exact location.
 Help can’t be sent if they don’t know where to go.
 If you’re at home or a business, provide the street address.
 If you’re outside or in an unfamiliar area, look for cross streets, mile markers, or prominent landmarks.
 You can also open a map app on your phone to get your precise coordinates.
 While technology helps dispatchers find you, it’s not always foolproof.
 Verbally confirming your location ensures there’s no confusion and that responders are sent to the right place without delay.
 This is why seeing incidents on a Public Map can be so critical for community awareness.